Rider-Ericsson Engine Company

-The US Rider-Ericsson Engine Company was the successor of the DeLamater Iron Works and the Rider Engine Company, having bought from both companies their extensive plants and entire stocks of engines and patterns, covering all styles of Rider and Ericsson hot air pumping engines brought out by both of the old companies since 1844, excepting the original Ericsson engine, the patterns of which were burned in the DeLameter fire of 1888.
+The Rider-Ericsson Engine Company of New York was founded in 1897, combining the plants, engines, and patterns of two earlier companies, the Rider Engine Company and the DeLamater Iron Works.

+Captain John Ericsson had worked with founders of both companies.
+Cornelius H. DeLamater, founder of DeLamater Iron Works, had worked with Ericsson to develop Ironclad warships during the American Civil War.
+Alexander K. Rider and Ericsson had founded the Rider Engine company in 1879 in Walden, NY to manufacture hot air engines.
+Based on the technologies and patents of its founders, Rider Engine became the world's largest manufacturer of hot air engines.

 Engines

 The company specialized in hot air pumping engines.
 A hot air engine is an external combustion engine.
-All hot air engines consist of a hot side and a cold side.
+Hot air engines have a hot side and a cold side.
 Mechanical energy is derived from a hot air engine as air is repeatedly heated and cooled, expanding and contracting, and imparting pressure upon a reciprocating piston.

 Early hot air engines

 In his patent of 1759, Henry Wood was the first to document the powering an engine by the changing volume of air as it changed temperature.
 George Cayley was the first to build a working model in 1807.
-The Reverend Robert Stirling is generally credited with the "invention" of the hot air engine in 1816 for his development of a "regenerator" which conserves heat energy as the air moves between the hot and cold sides of the engine.
-Technically, not all hot air engines utilize regenerators, but the term hot air engine and Stirling engine are sometimes used interchangeably.
+Robert Stirling is generally credited with the "invention" of the hot air engine in 1816 for his development of a "regenerator" which conserves heat energy as the air moves between the hot and cold sides of the engine.
+Not all hot air engines have regenerators, but the term hot air engine and Stirling engine are sometimes used interchangeably.